 For more about Lincoln Road Mall check out our article: Mojitos, Architecture and Art at the Lincoln Road Mall in Miami

 5. Worship the sun on Miami Beach

-When in Miami you must visit Miami Beach.
+What is Miami known for?
+Well, Miami Beach of course, it’s definite must-do and the best free attraction in Miami.
 There is no other beach in the world like this one where you can people watch all day long while you work on your tan.
-We like to watch the cruise ships sail in and out of the Port of Miami and wave at the people as they sail away.
+We like to watch the cruise ships sail in and out of the Port of Miami and wave at the friendly people as they sail away.

 6. Enjoy some Good Eats